-At least once a week I get an email like this:“Hey Andrew, how did you learn blender?
+At least once a week I get an email that goes something like: “Hey how did you learn blender?
 Do you have any tips?”

-The road to success is rarely discovered overnight, but it can be made shorter with the right advice.
+The road to successfully learning any skill is rarely discovered overnight, but it can be made shorter with the right advice.
 So in this post I’m going to answer the question I get asked the most, and then follow it with 5 Blender Tips on how you can accelerate your learning.

 Ahh yes, the good old days of 2004.
-Saddam was captured, and Facebook had just launched at Harvard.
+Saddam was captured, and Facebook was launched at Harvard.
 It was also the year that I first discovered Blender.

 Ever since Toy Story I’d admired 3d animation, but always considered it an expensive professionals tool.
 Then I saw Killer Bean 2, and after realizing it was made by one guy, I wondered if there was some free software somewhere that I could use.

 A quick search brought me to… Anim8or!
 Which I downloaded it, dabbled around with and promptly quit after realizing there were no tutorials for it.

 But a little more searching and I came across this image, created with “Blender”.

 It was all the motivation I needed.
 I decided right then and there, that if someone else could create a sexy red car like that, using this software called ‘Blender’, then so could I.

 So I downloaded the latest version of Blender (2.32), and got cracking: